UltraMessaging/um_troubleshoot/README.md

 The two EOS events are for the same "61" transport session, one for each topic subscribed.
-The first one set a flag telling "lbmwrc" to exit, but the second EOS was delivered very quickly, before "lbmwrcv" had had a chance to exit.
+The first one set a flag telling "lbmwrcv" to terminate.
+The second EOS was delivered very quickly, before "lbmwrcv" terminated.
-But the third EOS does not show up because "lbmwrcv" exited before UM delivered the event.
+However, the third EOS does not show up because "lbmwrcv" exited before UM delivered the event.

 Finally, note that it received all 10,000 messages.
 So we know that all messages were successfully sent.

-We don't yet know why the "lbmrcv" program is missing 53, or why only two were listed as unrecoverable on the transport session, or why there were no unrecoverable loss events delivered to the application.
+We don't yet know why the "lbmrcv" program is missing 53 datagrams, or why only two were listed as unrecoverable on the transport session, or why there were no unrecoverable loss events delivered to the application.

 Let's keep digging.